ZacharyGeurts/AMOURANTHRTX/README.md

 Also, welcome to 2026.
 Really you will want to be using linux.sh and cmake.
 The shader compiling and incremental build system that is included removes a large part of the headache.
 Side effect?
 Native development for my platform too :P X11 Mint
-Everywhere I look is another afternoon to improve accessibility, you have an afternoon?

 This is your headstart into RTX development.
 If you do not want to take it, you do not have to.